-There’s growing realisation that we’re facing an era of environmental breakdown, headlined by the ‘climate emergency’.
+There is growing realisation that we’re facing an era of environmental crisis, headlined by the climate emergency.

 In 2018, the Intergovernmental Panel on Climate Change (IPCC) warned that global greenhouse gas emissions must be reduced dramatically by 2030 in order to keep warming below 1.5 °C. Above that impacts become increasingly dangerous and unmanageable.

 The UN’s Convention on Biological Diversity produced an updated report on the state of global biodiversity in 2019, stating that biodiversity is declining at an unprecedented rate, while the pressures behind this are intensifying.

 The UK is already experiencing changing climate, including periods of drought and severe weather.
 The State of Nature report in 2019 documents how human impacts are driving sweeping changes in wildlife in the UK.
 In 2020, the independent Climate Change Committee launched a website on UK climate risks, highlighting that further climate change impacts for the UK are inevitable.